Guide to Finding the Best Delay Spray for Men

 Kegels

-Once thought of as exercises exclusive to women, kegels can provide men with significant sexual and urological support.
+Once thought of as exercises exclusive to women, Kegels can provide men with significant sexual and urological support.
 Kegels are strengthening exercises done to improve the strength of pelvic floor muscles.
 If you’ve ever had to stop urinating mid-stream, you know what it feels like to engage these muscles.

-Kegel sets containing regular, long-held contractions of the pelvic floor muscles — alternating with fast-contracting sets — shows promise in some studies to increase sexual performance.
+Kegel sets containing regular, long-held contractions of the pelvic floor muscles — alternating with fast-contracting sets — show promise in some studies to increase sexual performance.
 There is also evidence that such exercises can help with urinary incontinence or leakage.

 Ultimately, we support kegel exercises, but since they require time and effort, we think you would do best to combine them with a delay spray if you don’t have any allergies to worry about.